cypress-io/cypress-documentation/content/api/commands/task.md

 ## Command Log

-This is the same
+This example uses the
-[Return number of files in the folder](#Return-number-of-files-in-the-folder) task seen above.
+[Return number of files in the folder](#Return-number-of-files-in-the-folder) task defined above.

 ```javascript
 cy.task('countFiles', 'cypress/integration')